Polaron: Fröhlich Hamiltonian

 yields an upper bound to the polaron self-energy $E < -C_{PL} \alpha^2$, valid for all α, where $C_{PL}$ is a constant determined by solving an integro-differential equation.
 It was an open question for many years whether this expression was asymptotically exact as α tends to infinity.
-Finally, Donsker and Varadhan, applying large deviation theory to Feynman's path integral formulation for the self-energy, showed the large α exactitude of this Landau–Pekar formula.
-Later, Lieb and Thomas gave a shorter proof using more conventional methods, and with explicit bounds on the lower order corrections to the Landau–Pekar formula.
+Finally, Monroe D. Donsker and S. R. Srinivasa Varadhan, applying large deviation theory to the path integral formulation for the self-energy, showed the large α exactitude of this Landau–Pekar formula.
+Later, Elliot H. Lieb and Lawrence E. Thomas gave a shorter proof using more conventional methods, and with explicit bounds on the lower order corrections to the Landau–Pekar formula.